Bitcoin-ABC/bitcoin-abc/chronik/README.md

 - You can read about the reasoning behind this indexer in [this article by Mengerian](https://mengerian.medium.com/why-i-am-excited-about-the-ecash-chronik-project-1401b945eb21).

 ## Telegram
-You can also join the Chronik Work Group on Telegram if you have issues, contact Tobias Ruck to add you.
+You can join the [eCash Node Support Telegram group](https://t.me/eCashNode) if you have questions or need help.

 ## Known limitations